cemenenkoff/qsnake/README.md

 19. Let the agent run to the end and check that **plotting.py** is able to produce a graph of the learning curve.

 20. Play with a few settings in config.json and re-run `python explore.py` to see how the changes affect the agent's behavior.
-Feel free to do this until you get bored or it sparks a questions you want to explore.
+Feel free to do this until you get bored or it sparks a question you want to explore.

 21. *OPTIONAL:* If you were bold enough to install Ghostscript, try saving game frames as eps files.
 You can then run `make_gif_from_images.py` (with some manual adjustments) to convert the eps files into png files and then into an animated gif.